1. What Masculinity Can’t Confront, It Tries to Control

 A common Nigerian saying captures this ethos succinctly.
 “If you want to talk to me, talk to me directly, like a fellow man—stop going round the corners.”

-This divergence highlights that masculinity is not a fixed identity, but a locally constructed performance shaped by differing norms of visibility, silence, and respect.
+This divergence reflects a key insight across multiple scholarly works that frames masculinity not as a fixed identity but as a locally constructed performance shaped by differing norms of visibility, silence, and respect.

 In London’s Black urban masculinity ecosystem, the “mandem” performance operates simultaneously as a stigma shield—protecting inclusion within straight Black circles—a dominance signal that discourages challenges before they take shape, and a passport to belonging, granting access to male‑coded networks and closer proximity to other high‑status mandems.

-While this posture offers protection on the street, in queer intimate contexts, it can become a relational weapon.
-It discourages negotiation, punishes vulnerability, and frames basic emotional needs as “femininity.”
-The mask ceases to be a form of self-presentation and becomes a system of relational governance.
+While this posture may offer protection on the street, in queer intimate contexts, it can become a relational weapon.
+It discourages open negotiation and repair during conflict, punishes authenticity, and frames basic emotional needs as “femininity.”
+The mask ceases to be a form of self-presentation and becomes a tool of control within relationships.

 DL Power Dynamics and the Social Weight of Secrecy